Another Recipe for Wings, Fruity Sweet and Sour Chicken Wings

+What do you get when you combine chicken, water, vinegar, and a little white and brown sugar with fruit?
+A tasty dish.
 Fruit and poultry complement one another.
-Fruit stuffings may be the most common use of fruit with poultry, but fruits draped on and/or around the birds are just as delicious, such as a glaze on a duck or grapes included in a chicken salad.
 The more delicate flavor of a chicken is a good base for the stronger flavors of fruit.
 When it comes to fruit, the more the merrier.
 Fruity Sweet-and-Sour Chicken Wings calls for three fruits, with the option of a fourth for a slightly sharper taste.

 This recipe is simple to make.
 A little patience may be needed while waiting for the liquid to reduce, but the combination of flavors is worth the patience.
 The only tricky part is to keep watch toward the end so the sauce and wings do not catch.
 But even if they do catch, the dish may be saved by adding a little water.
 Further, the mixture may be reheated.
 Reheat slowly—adding a little water if needed.
 Single servings can be heated up in a small skillet.
-This dish heats up better on top of the stove then it does in a microwave.
+With care, the wings can be reheated more than once.

 - 2 pounds chicken wings